Hospital IT services taken offline as Universal Health Services hit by likely cyberattack

 We reached out to UHS for further comment and will update this post with additional details if we hear back.

 An SC Media report noted that some ransomware groups had agreed not to target hospitals or healthcare facilities during the pandemic.
 However, the death of a patient in a German hospital is currently under investigation because it was potentially caused by a ransomware attack.
+Lani Dornfeld, an attorney in the Healthcare Law Practice at Brach Eichler, points out that this has been a busy month at the DHHS Office for Civil Rights (OCR), the HIPAA enforcement agency.
+“In September alone, the DHHS, OCR announced three major settlements with health care providers and insurers involving ransomware attacks, “Dornfield says, “one for $1.5M, one for $2.3M and one for $6.85M, the latter of which affected more than 10.4 million people and is the second-largest OCR settlement to resolve HIPAA violations.”